 - 1. The Board of Directors resolved to approve an anti-corruption policy at its meeting no. 6/2017 held on 19 December 2017. - 2.
 The Company complied with the anti-corruption guidelines specified in the manual. - 3.
 According to requirements of Thai Institute of Directors (IOD), the Company shall file a new application for recertification of renewal of membership of the Thai Private Sector Collective Action Against Corruption (CAC) every three years.
-The Company already submitted relevant documents to request its membership renewal certification on 3 0 June 2021 and the first recertification was completed on 6 October 2021.
+The Company already submitted relevant documents to request its membership renewal certification on 3 0 June 2021 and the first recertification was completed on 6 October 2021. - 4.
+The internal auditor hired through an outside party (El Business Advisory Co., Ltd.) performed an assessment of the anti-corruption policy and manual and viewed that they were appropriate and adequate.
+According to the 2024 audit plan endorsed by the Audit and Corporate Governance Committee, the internal auditor hired through an outside party (El Business Advisory Co., Ltd.) shall also review the compliance with the anti-corruption policy and manual.

-- 4. The internal auditor hired through an outside party (El Business Advisory Co., Ltd.) performed an assessment of the anti-corruption policy and manual and viewed that they were appropriate and adequate.
-According to the 2023 audit plan endorsed by the Audit and Corporate Governance Committee, the internal auditor hired through an outside party (El Business Advisory Co., Ltd.) shall also review the compliance with the anti-corruption policy and manual. - 5.
-Corruption risk was included as a topic in the Company's risk assessment. - 6.
-The management arranged communications with and trainings for its employees to educate them about the anti-corruption policy and manual.
+- 5. Corruption risk was included as a topic in the Company's risk assessment. - 6.
+The management arranged communications with and trainings for its employees to educate them about the anti-corruption policy and manual. - The company is undergoing the process of recertification from the CAC (Collective Action Coalition), which represents the company's second recertification.